Jan Versteegh: Talpa Network (2019–present)

-In 2018, Versteegh played the role of the mole in the 18th season of the popular television show Wie is de Mol?.
-He played a small role in the 2018 romantic comedy film Gek van Oranje directed by Pim van Hoeve.
-In 2019, he was one of the team captains in the television game show Mars versus Venus, a quiz show about the differences between men and women.
+Versteegh began working for Talpa in January 2019.
+He was one of the team captains in the 2019 television game show Mars versus Venus, a quiz show about the differences between men and women.
 Versteegh was the team captain of the male team and Leonie ter Braak was team captain of the female team.
+In the same year, he presented the game show De Gordon tegen Dino Show in which two teams compete against each other.
+Gordon and Jandino Asporaat were the team captains.

-Versteegh began working for Talpa in January 2019.
 He presented the 2020 quiz show BINGO!
 De 100.000 euro quiz.
 Martien Meiland also hosted part of the show.
-In 2021, Versteegh and Wendy van Dijk presented De Dansmarathon, a show in which contestants need to dance for fifty hours to win 100,000 euros.
+Versteegh also presented the show Klein maar Fijn in which contestants compete to create the best miniatures.
+In 2021, he presented the quiz show Iedereen is van de wereld with Britt Dekker and Leo Alkemade as team captains.
+In the quiz, each team has to answer questions which are based on interviews that were conducted with people around the world.
+In the same year, Versteegh and Viktor Brand competed as duo in the game show Code van Coppens: De wraak van de Belgen in which they need to escape from an escape room.
+Versteegh and Wendy van Dijk presented De Dansmarathon, a show in which contestants need to dance for fifty hours to win 100,000 euros.
 Other Dutch celebrity duos also presented parts of the show.
-Versteegh was also one of the presenters of the 2021 show Missions Impossible in which people attempt to complete a challenge.
+Versteegh was one of the presenters of the 2021 show Missions Impossible in which people attempt to complete a challenge.
+Leo Alkemade, Hélène Hendriks and Dennis van der Geest were also presenters of the show.